-Incentive income increased by \$18.8 million to \$40.3 million, primarily due to the following:
+Incentive income decreased by \$40.3 million for the quarter-to-date period and \$21.5 million for the year-to-date period, primarily due to the following:

-- Multi-strategy funds.
-Incentive income in our multi-strategy funds remained relatively flat year-over-year. - Opportunistic credit funds.
-We recognized \$10.8 million of incentive in the quarter primarily from the Customized Credit Focused Platform.
-An \$8.9 million decrease in incentive income from the prior year quarter was largely due to lower crystallized incentive in Sculptor Credit Opportunities Fund.
-Incentive income in our opportunistic credit funds is generally recognized at the end of a multi-year investment period, the timing of which will vary by fund and individual investor. - Real estate funds.
-We recognized \$29.2 million of incentive in the quarter driven by crystallizations in Sculptor Real Estate Fund III, as the fund is realizing investments during its harvest period.
-A \$28.3 million increase from the prior year quarter was driven by timing of realizations in our real estate funds which will vary from period to period based on exit opportunities.
+- Opportunistic credit funds.
+We recognized \$3.3 million of incentive in the quarter and \$14.1 million year-to-date primarily from distributions in the Customized Credit Focused Platform.
+A \$3.2 million increase for the quarter-to-date period and \$5.7 million decrease for the year-to-date period was due to incentive income in our opportunistic credit funds is generally recognized at the end of a multi-year investment period, the timing of which will vary by fund and individual investor. - Real estate funds.
+We did not recognize a material amount of incentive in the quarter and recognized \$29.7 million year-to-date driven by crystallizations in Sculptor Real Estate Fund III, as the fund is realizing investments during its harvest period.
+A \$44.7 million decrease for the quarter-to-date period and \$16.5 million decrease for the year-to-date period was driven by timing of realizations in our real estate funds which will vary from period to period based on exit opportunities.